-Loss on infrequent product repairs.
 Loss on infrequent product repairs expenses consist primarily of charges incurred in connection with hardware returned for repair or replacement using an RMA.
-While we have incurred RMA charges in the past and we expect to continue to incur RMA charges in the future, in the three months ended September 30, 2021, the volume of repair charges was extremely unusual and very high due to a liquid ingress issue resulting from COVID-19 related actions by our customers.
+While we have incurred RMA charges in the past, in the fiscal years ended June 30, 2022 and the fiscal year ended June 30, 2021, the volume of repair charges was extremely unusual and very high due to a liquid ingress issue resulting from COVID-19 related actions by our customers.
 Our devices failed primarily due to the use of extremely strong commercial disinfectant solutions by our customers to clean the hardware devices as a mandatory precaution protocol due to COVID-19.
 Due to use of commercial cleaning products, the solution leaked into the hardware causing significant damage to the devices and requiring replacement of such devices.

 The standard warranty that we provide covers regular wear and tear and does not cover any damage caused by mishandling of the product.
-However, given the nature of issues, in order to prevent disruption to our customers' businesses, we incurred approximately \$0.4 million of repair and replacement expenses related to this issue during the three months ended September 30, 2021.
-We have also made a claim to recover the costs from our third-party subcontractor who manufactures the hardware.
-In June 2022, the Company received a favorable arbitrator ruling related to a matter with its third-party subcontractor and was awarded approximately \$11.3 million in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses.
-The award has not met the criteria to be considered realizable as of September 30, 2022.
-As a result, the Company has not recognized any gain related to this settlement in its condensed consolidated statement of operations and comprehensive income (loss).
+However, given the nature of issues, in order to prevent disruption to our customers' businesses, we incurred approximately \$0.6 million and \$3.3 million of repair and replacement expenses related to this issue during the fiscal years ended June 30, 2022 and 2021.
+We have also made a claim to recover the costs from our third-party subcontractor who manufactures the hardware In June 2022, the Company received a favorable arbitration ruling of approximately \$11.3 million in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses related to a matter with its third-party subcontractor.
+The ruling has not met the criteria to be considered realizable as of June 30, 2022.
+As a result, the Company has not recognized any gain related to this settlement in its consolidated statement of operations and comprehensive loss.

-Change in Fair Value of Warrants and Convertible Promissory Notes
+Change in Fair Value of Warrants

 We account for our warrants in accordance with ASC 815-40 as either liabilities or as equity instruments depending on the specific terms of the warrant agreement.
 Warrants are classified as liabilities when there is variability in the number of shares, and when the variability is not related to an input in the Black-Scholes valuation model.
-Liability-classified warrants are remeasured at each reporting date until settlement, with changes in the fair value recognized in the change in fair value of warrants and convertible promissory notes in the condensed consolidated statement of operations and comprehensive income (loss).
+Liability-classified warrants are remeasured at each reporting date until settlement, with changes in the fair value recognized in the change in fair value of warrants and convertible promissory notes in the consolidated statement of operations and comprehensive loss.
 Warrants that meet the fixed-for-fixed criteria or contain variability related to an input in the Black-Scholes valuation model are classified as equity instruments.
 Warrants classified as equity instruments are initially recognized at fair value and are not subsequently remeasured.